Concert Venues & Directions

 Q: How do concert-goers dress?

 - A: We are a summer festival—some like to dress up, other prefer to be casual, all are welcome!
-While the Otesaga is air-conditioned, The Farmers’ Museum is not, though we do open the large sliding doors to let in the breeze from the lake.
+While the Otesaga is air-conditioned, Hyde Hall and Christ Church are not.

 Q. Are children welcome?